We've been featured in:

 Select A Section

-4. How Can I Prove A Claim For An Accidental Data Breach At Work?
+4. How Can I Prove My Employer Is At Fault For A Data Breach At Work?

 Your personal data is protected under the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR).
 These two pieces of legislation set out the responsibilities of a data controller, who decides how and why your data is used, and a data processor, who processes the data on the controller’s behalf.
 Your employer may play both roles.